-A criteria change announced by Fannie Mae and Freddie Mac could make it easier for some borrowers to qualify for a mortgage loan in Washington State.
+A criteria change announced by Fannie Mae could make it easier for some borrowers to qualify for a mortgage loan in Washington State.
 Specifically, this change has to do with the borrower’s debt level.
 It allows for a higher level of combined debt (up to 50%), particularly for those borrowers who have student loans they are paying off.

 Getting Easier to Get a Mortgage Loan in Washington?